Phone: 207-755-5950 | Email: firstname.lastname@example.org

-McKell Barnes enters her fifth season as the head coach of the Bates College softball program, having taken over the position in January of 2014.
+McKell Barnes enters her sixth season as the head coach of the Bates College softball program, having taken over the position in January of 2014.

 In just her second full season, the Bobcats posted 14 wins, including a 4-4 record in the NESCAC East, the most in the program since 2012.
 The Bobcats finished fourth in the New England Small College Athletic Conference East Division standings in her innauguaral campaign, with an overall record of 8-10.